LanceMatch/LanceMatch/how-it-works/overview/index.md

 ---
 ## Overview

 You have a project that needs a top notch creative work.
 We have a network of vetted professionals who are ready to get their hands dirty.
-We match you up and  ensure the process operates smoothly on both ends.
+We match you up and ensure the process operates smoothly.

-Best candidates.
-No recruiters.
-No worries.

 ## Why LanceMatch?